what we do

 Parental imprisonment is associated with negative school experiences such as persistent truanting, bullying and failure to achieve in education.

-Children of with a parent in prison are also disproportionately represented among young offenders and the care population.
+Children with a parent in prison are also disproportionately represented among young offenders and the care population.

 An outcome of maternal incarceration is that only 5% of children continue living in the family home (due to one third of incarcerated mothers being single parents)